-As part of our and commitment to responsible development, we’ve created an Environmental Effects Monitoring Program (EEMP) to monitor potential environmental effects of the Cape Sharp Tidal turbines on the Bay of Fundy marine environment.
+As part of our commitment to responsible development, we’ve updated our Environmental Effects Monitoring Program (EEMP).
+The purpose of the EEMP is to monitor potential environmental effects of the Cape Sharp Tidal turbines on the Bay of Fundy marine environment and to understand the full capabilities of the monitoring devices.
 Here are some important things to know about our environmental monitoring scope, development and approach:

-- It includes separate monitoring for marine fish, marine mammals and turbine sound;
+- Our EEMP includes separate monitoring for marine fish, marine mammals and turbine sound.

-- It is layered with the Fundy Ocean Research Center for Energy’s EEMP program, which is available at: fundyforce.ca/environment/monitoring ;
+- The EEMP is layered with the Fundy Ocean Research Center for Energy’s EEMP program, which is available at: fundyforce.ca/environment/monitoring.

-- Our EEMP has been reviewed by Fisheries and Oceans Canada (DFO) under the Fisheries Act and the Species at Risk Act.
-In January 2016, DFO issued a Letter of Advice for our project which is available here: DFO Letter of Advice to Cape Sharp Tidal ;
+- Our EEMP has been reviewed by Fisheries and Oceans Canada (DFO) as part of our Authorization Approval under the Fisheries Act and the Species at Risk Act.

-- Continuing to conduct environmental effects monitoring will lead to better understanding of near-field (i.e. next to the turbines) interactions and potential effects turbines may have on the environment;
+- Continuing to conduct environmental effects monitoring will lead to better understanding of near-field (i.e. next to the turbines) interactions and potential effects the turbine may have on the marine environment.

-- Cape Sharp Tidal submits quarterly environmental effects monitoring reports to Nova Scotia Environment.
-An annual report was submitted in January 2018.
-These reports are available here:
+- Cape Sharp Tidal submits quarterly environmental effects monitoring reports to Nova Scotia Environment and DFO.
+Reports for the 2016-17 deployment are available here:

-- Written feedback on the FORCE and Cape Sharp EEMPs was provided by regulators in January 2018, and can be viewed here.
+- Written feedback on the FORCE and Cape Sharp Tidal 2018 annual reports was provided by regulators in January 2018, and can be viewed here.

 - Our program will complement the existing body of research that has been done on the Bay of Fundy around tidal development and the Bay of Fundy environment.

 - Information on the environmental monitoring technology we use is available here: Environmental Monitoring Technology.